: Anya Cam

 Jennifer Burns Bright

 Jennifer Burns Bright serves as the editor of long-form travel content for Travel Oregon’s website and annual visitor guide, as well as other custom publications in Oregon’s dynamic travel industry.
-She enjoys writing about culinary travel, wellness and resorts in the Pacific Northwest.
-She spends her free time foraging for wild foods and exploring our beloved state.
+Based on the Oregon Coast, she holds a Ph.D in English Literature and has been certified as a Master Food Preserver and Master Gardener.
+Her writing specialties include culinary travel, wellness and resorts, as well as general travel in the Pacific Northwest.
+She spends her free time foraging for wild foods, renovating her WWI-era home, and exploring our beloved state.

 Trip Ideas